-She is the winner of numerous awards, including the Elmore A. Willets Prize for Fiction, the Margaret Lamb/Writing to the Right-Hand Margin Prize for Fiction, and the Brooklyn Film & Arts Festival Non-Fiction Prize.
+Naima Coster is the author of Halsey Street, a story of family, loss, and renewal, set in a rapidly gentrifying Brooklyn (January 2018, Little A).
+She is a writer of fiction and nonfiction, and her work has appeared in the New York Times, Arts & Letters, Kweli, The Rumpus, Aster(ix), A Practical Wedding, Cosmonauts Avenue, and Guernica, among other places.
+She studied creative writing at Yale, Fordham University, and Columbia University, where she earned her MFA.
+Naima is the winner of numerous awards, including the Elmore A. Willets Prize for Fiction and the Margaret Lamb/Writing to the Right-Hand Margin Prize for Fiction.
 In 2016, Naima became a Pushcart Prize nominee.
 In 2017, she won the Cosmonauts Avenue Non Fiction Prize, judged by Roxane Gay.

-Naima has taught writing in a range of settings, from prison to youth programs, and universities.
-She currently teaches creative writing and composition at Wake Forest University.
-Naima tweets about literature, culture, and justice as @zafatista.
-She lives in North Carolina with her family.
+Naima is also a teacher of writing and has worked with students in a range of settings from prison to youth programs and universities.
+She currently teaches fiction writing and composition at Wake Forest University.